-- a.
-Refer to section entitled "Summary of the Work" in this document for additional requirements regarding underground structures. - 3.
-All excavations and trenches must have safe access ways and be properly barricaded.
+- 3. All excavations and trenches must have safe access ways and be properly barricaded.
 Barricades with flashing lights are required at night.
 Excavated material may be used to barricade one side of the excavation or trench.
 The edge of the excavated material shall be at least 3 feet from the edge of the excavation or trench.
 Excavated material must be piled at least 3 feet high when used as a barricade. - 4.
 Check for soil erosion and stability of all excavation walls before entering and after a heavy rain or thaw.
 Check shoring and sheeting daily or more often in extremely wet weather for stability and for accumulation of water.
 Checking shall be done by a person who is competent and knowledgeable for this type of work. - a.
-Workmen will not be permitted in trenches or excavations until accumulated water has been totally removed. - 5.
-The area must be cleared and approved by Contractor's designated representative prior to the start of excavation. - 6.
+Workmen will not be permitted in trenches or excavations until accumulated water has been totally removed.

+- 5. The area must be cleared and approved by Contractor's Designated Representative prior to the start of excavation. - 6.
 Workers will not be permitted in trenches or excavations while equipment is being used next to the edge. - 7.
-The use of explosives will not be allowed at any time unless written approval from the Buyer's Contractor Coordinator is first obtained. - 8.
+The use of explosives will not be allowed at any time, unless written approval from the Contract Coordinator is first obtained. - 8.
 The written excavation plan must be available onsite for review.

-M. Concrete, Concrete Forms, & Shoring
+M. Concrete, Concrete Forms & Shoring

 - 1. All equipment and materials used in concrete construction and masonry work shall be as required by OSHA and also the applicable requirements prescribed in ANSI A10.9.
 Wall shoring shall also be designed to meet applicable federal and state codes. - 2.
 Form work and shoring shall be designed, erected, supported, braced, and maintained so that it will safely support all vertical and lateral loads that may be imposed upon it during placement of concrete. - 3.
-Structural calculations regarding strength and stability of form work and shoring shall be made available to the Buyer's Contractor Coordinator upon request. - 4.
+Structural calculations regarding strength and stability of form work and shoring shall be made available to the Contract Coordinator upon request. - 4.
 Forms shall not be removed until the concrete can support its own weight and any superimposed load.